rlarjsdn3/TSAlertController-iOS/README.md

 ### Swift Package Manager

-You can use The Swift Package Manager to install Toast-Swift by adding the description to your Package.swift file:
+You can use The Swift Package Manager to install TSAlertController by adding the description to your Package.swift file:

 ```swift
 dependencies: [